monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 - Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero @account.

-- At a command prompt type:  simplewallet.exe --restore-deterministic-wallet.
+- At a command prompt type:  simplewallet.exe --restore-deterministic-wallet

 - Once you hit enter you will be prompted for a wallet file name.
 Give your wallet a new name, any name will do.